Among the Nation's Best for Cancer

 To reach a diagnosis, our experienced otolaryngologists and endocrinologists may perform a series of tests using standard protocols consistent with the American Thyroid Association and American Endocrinology Society guidelines.

 Treatment for parathyroid cancer depends on the size of the tumor, its location and whether or not it has spread to other tissues.
 Our staff may recommend surgery to remove the cancerous cells or radiation therapy, which uses high-dose X-rays to kill cancerous cells.
-The staff of the Thyroid and Parathyroid Center is continually developing and refining its practice guidelines for the treatment of thyroid and parathyroid disorders.
+The staff is continually developing and refining its practice guidelines for the treatment of thyroid and parathyroid disorders.